WizardOfOgz/memoized_inflectors/README.md

 end
 ```

+## Constants

+If `safe_constantize` returns `nil` then the value will not be cached.
+This is because the return value may change from `nil` to another value over time.
+When you remove
+constants then it is recommended that you clear the cache for `:safe_constantize`.

 ## Benchmarks

 Here is a very basic benchmark to show the performance difference between memoized invocations and non-memoized.